 - Road to Perdition (2002) movie review: Sam Mendes’ expertly assembled but cliché- and plot-hole-filled gangster thriller is a must-see largely thanks to the excellent performances of Tom Hanks and veteran Paul Newman.

-- Three other notable Road to Perdition movie contributors: Cinematographer Conrad L. Hall, composer Thomas Newman, and production designer Dennis Gassner.
+- Three other notable Road to Perdition contributors: Cinematographer Conrad L. Hall, composer Thomas Newman, and production designer Dennis Gassner.

 Road to Perdition movie review: Narrative issues hinder Sam Mendes’ great-looking Tom Hanks & Paul Newman showcase

 British director Sam Mendes won an Academy Award for his first feature film, the 1999 U.S.-made psychological drama/social critique American Beauty.
-The 2002 Road to Perdition movie adaptation – the big-screen transfer of writer Max Allan Collins and illustrator Richard Piers Rayner’s graphic novel – was his second effort.
+His second effort was Road to Perdition, the 2002 movie adaptation of writer Max Allan Collins and illustrator Richard Piers Rayner’s graphic novel.

 For this gangster/revenge thriller, Mendes relied on the assistance of a couple of veteran American Beauty collaborators, cinematographer Conrad L. Hall (In Cold Blood, Marathon Man) and composer Thomas Newman (Desperately Seeking Susan, The Player) – in addition to production designer Dennis Gassner (Bugsy, Barton Fink) – to create another stylized portrait of dysfunctional American families.